 It's crucial for modern companies to have clean, easy-to-understand data to inform business direction and measure outcomes.
 Data literacy and organization allow for better decision-making, faster interpretation, and more widespread comprehension throughout an organization.
 Being able to collect, manage, understand, contemplate, and communicate with data will separate those who experience change to those who drive it.

-In this course, you will learn how to harness the power of Python to gain highly coveted skill in data analysis and visualization.
+In this course, you will learn how to harness the power of Python to gain highly coveted skills in data analysis and visualization.
 We’ll cover how to use standard packages for the organization, analysis, and visualization of data, such as Numpy, Scipy, Matplotlib, and Scikit-Learn.
-You’ll get to apply these skills on a daily basis and, at the end, produce a substantial project showcasing your new abilities as a data analyst.
+You’ll get to apply these skills on a daily basis and, in the end, produce a substantial project showcasing your new abilities as a data analyst.

 At the end of this course students will:

 - Be familiar with the standard data analysis tools of Python.

 - Know how to visualize their data, whether processed or not, so that they can communicate its relevance to those with and without the appropriate domain knowledge.

 - Understand how to clean data and prune for quality without losing depth of meaning (or at least be able to adequately explain information loss) such that any analysis using that data isn't hampered by regular or irregular artifacts.